mikekeith52/FSU_ML/README.md

 For the sake of the class, I decided to keep only a few variables from the master dataset.
 These include:
 - many_shooting_events: 1 if the state had many shooting events in the given year/month (I chose an arbitrary cutoff around the 25 percentile of shootings for all states in all months), 0 otherwise. **Dependent Variable**
 - state_race_white: the percentage of the white population in the state.
-I used my own estimates so that this would change month-to-month, year-to-yer, from the 2010 census estimates
+I used my own estimates so that this would change month-to-month, using the 2000-2010 census estimates as a baseline
 - UR: the [unemployment rate](https://fred.stlouisfed.org/series/CAUR) in the given state in the given month
 - CI: the [coincidental economic indicator](https://fred.stlouisfed.org/series/CAPHCI) in the given state in the given month--transformed to be the distance, in standard deviations, away from the mean of a logged first difference per state, to ensure stationarity and reduce auto-correlation in the panel dataset.
 This made the values very small
 - restr_laws: the number of restrictive gun laws in the given state in the given month
 - hg_per_cap: the number of handgun permits issued in the state per capita
-- summer_months: whether the given month is a summer month (June, July, August)
+- summer_months: whether the given month is June, July, or August

 |many_shooting_events|state_race_white|UR|CI|restr_laws|hg_per_cap|summer_months|
 |---|---|---|---|---|---|---|